ogagaoghene/bookstore-react-redux/README.md

 # Bookstore App

-> A bookstore app buiit with React and Redux to allow books to be stored, and retrieved through an external API.
+> A Bookstore app that allow users to store, delete books,  and retrieve books through an external API.

 ## Tech Stack